Graviton-Code-Editor/website/docs/dev/api/runningconfig.md

 ### Commands

-These are events, you can trigger to do certain things.
+These are events, you can trigger to do certain things, they are self-explained.

 * command.saveCurrentFile
 * command.newPanel